 Usual good practice is to commence utilising Kaizen PDCA/PDSA and Lean techniques to flush out the low hanging fruit, namely company generated waste.
 This gets team members to learn and work utilising these best practice methods and also achieving some great results and outcomes that will project and be observed by other teams within the organisation and serves as a living template and adds momentum for them to follow.

-Once the teams have achieved the yellow and green belt competency level and have successfully delivered great outcomes, then target further DMAIC/ DFSS projects that can be undertaken to resolve the larger issues identified and proceed with the remaining critical improvement opportunities, allowing the organisation to move forward, more reading/learning @ “Our Training Programs”
+Once the teams have achieved the yellow and green belt competency level and have successfully delivered great outcomes, then target further DMAIC/ DFSS projects that can be undertaken to resolve the larger issues identified and proceed with the remaining critical improvement opportunities, allowing the organisation to move forward, more reading/learning @ “Our Agile Lean Six Sigma Leadership Mentoring/Coaching/Training & Certification Programs”

 Cultural maturity is required to achieve a high level of engagement and deployment.
 This takes time to establish, mainly due to a resistance to changes being introduced.
 Once the capability position is established and the level of participation and engagement increases, the system reaches higher levels of process and product sigma capability = six sigma